Key Pair

 How to Use

-- Create/Import Key Pair
+- Create/Import key pair

 ~/.ssh/authorized_keys

-Open SSH client
+- Open the SSH client

-If necessary, run this command to ensure your key is not visible, example:
+- If necessary, run this command to ensure your key is not visible, example:

-- Connect to your instance, for example:
+- Connect to your instance, example: